cloudmesh-community/fa18-523-66/project-code/README.md

   *Run dow30Perfoemance.r once all the datasets have been downloaded and stored in a seperate folder.*

+* For the testing dataset, you must download from yahoo finance again ( Eg :https://finance.yahoo.com/quote/AAPL/history?p=AAPL) historical data or copy them to one .csv file (as you see fit).
+The test part of the ode will not run if this step is not done.

 #### NOTE : Please change folders, file names, directories etc.